linzhoucool/ObjectOrientedJavascript/functionsExercise2.md

 ### 6

-Write a function, `numberFilter`, that takes an array of strings as an argument and returns a filtered array containing the same elements but with the `numbers` removed.
+Write a function, `numberFilter`, that takes an array of numbers as an argument and returns a filtered array containing the same elements but with the `numbers` removed.
 Use Array's `filter` method

 Below is a list of numbers that should be removed: